 First released in 1989, the Rotring 600 is an iconic family of writing instruments.
 The most popular of the set was the ballpoint pen, which was available in a number of variations.
 The pen was re-released in 2018 as the Rotring 600 ballpoint (a top-button click retractable) and the Rotring 800 ballpoint (twist retractable), though they were both known as the “Rotring 600” when originally sold.

-The Rotring 600 ballpoint was originally solid in the following variants:
+The Rotring 600 ballpoint was originally sold in the following variants:

 - Silver (click)

 - Black (click)

 - Silver with gold trim (twist)

 - Black with gold trim (twist)